|Short name: HCMR|

 |Email address: Please login or register to view contact information.|

-HCMR is a governmental research centre operating under the auspices of the General Secretariat for Research and Technology (Greek Ministry of Education).
+HCMR is a governmental Research Centre operating under the auspices of the General Secretariat for Research and Technology (Greek Ministry of Education).
 It has the mandate to promote basic research in all fields of the aquatic environment and to deliver comprehensive scientific and technical support to the public.
-It is composed of three institutes: Oceanography, Marine Biological Resources & Inland Waters, Marine Biology, Genetics &Aquaculture.
-HCMR operates the 62m R/V Aegaeo, the 23m R/V Filia, four ROVs, the manned submersible THETIS, as well as two aquariums in Crete and Rhode Islands.
+It is composed of three institutes: Oceanography, Marine Biological Resources & Inland Waters, Marine Biology, Genetics&Aquaculture.
+HCMR operates the 62m R/V Aegaeo, the 23m R/V Filia, and four ROVs.
+It is an active member of EuroGOOS & MedGOOS by developing a national monitoring/forecasting programme through the POSEIDON programme and by participating in EC and ESA funded research projects to develop European capacity in operational oceanography under the GMES and GEOSS umbrella.
+HCMR participates as full member in 4 ESFRI research infrastructures (Lifewatch, EuroArgo, EMSO, EMBRC).
+At national level, HCMR is involved in many national research and monitoring programs, including the national WFD and MSFD programmes (coordinator) as well as in the implementation of other European Directives such as the Habitat Directive, Natura2000, etc. At international level HCMR has been involved in studies in the Mediterranean and the Black Sea and since 2011 in the Red Sea.

 HCMR will be actively involved in the project activities.
 In more detail, through the experience and participation in international bodies it will lead WP5 on Data Management, considering the experience and the capacity building since 2010 – HCMR is responsible for the Mediterranean Data Portal for all real-time data.
 It will also lead together with IFREMER WP3 on Technology and Methodology Developments while it will have an active role in WP1 Integrated Science Strategy and Governance from local to European Scales, WP2 Harmonisation of technologies and methodologies: technical strategy, WP4 Valorisation with synthesis cases.
 Furthermore it will contribute to the project infrastructure (WP6 & WP7) with the existing coastal nodes of the POSEIDON system (Fixed Platforms and Ferry Box) while a new strategically placed coastal Fixed Platform will be also established in the gulf of Heraklion.